Brady, Bucs aim to rebound against Lamar Jackson, Ravens - WHIZ News

 BRINGING PRESSURE

 The Ravens had a season-high five sacks last weekend against Cleveland, two of them by veteran linebacker Justin Houston.
-With Houston, Calais Campbell and Jason Pierre-Paul, Baltimore is the second team (after the 1994 Green Bay Packers) to have three defensive players on the active roster with at least 90 sacks.
+With Houston, Calais Campbell and Jason Pierre-Paul, Baltimore became the second team (after the 1994 Green Bay Packers) to have three defensive players on the active roster with at least 90 sacks — although Campbell is ruled out this weekend because of an illness.

 Pierre-Paul spent the past four seasons with Tampa Bay.
 He signed with the Ravens last month.